 However, migrating applications, no matter how mission-critical, requires careful planning and technical expertise.
 Getting every step of the migration journey right, from discovery to production, is difficult without a well-defined roadmap.
 Those who take the time to prepare can reduce operational risk and recoup their financial investment quickly.

-Here, we discuss some of the most important things to think about when migrating, and share strategies to help make your cloud migration journey a success.
+Here, we discuss some of the most important things regarding how to migrate applications to AWS, and share strategies to help make your cloud migration journey a success.

 Evaluating If You Are Ready to Migrate